In This Article:What Is Chamomile?

 Safety And Side Effects

-It is generally safe for most people, and there have been no reports of severe adverse effects or toxicity from consuming chamomile.
+Chamomile is generally safe for most people, and there have been no reports of severe adverse effects or toxicity from its consumption.

 However, it is crucial to remember that the safety of consuming chamomile tea in young children and pregnant or nursing women is yet to be determined.